Russia–Switzerland relations: Sanctions against Russia 2022-2025

+In late October 2025, Switzerland tightened Russia sanctions in the oil and gas sector, but essentially refrained from imposing a transaction ban on Chinese financial institutions.
+These measures came on the heel of increased U.S. sanctions on the Russian petroleum industry as well as Chinese energy commodities.

 Resident diplomatic missions

 At the end of 2018, there were 732 Swiss nationals living in Russia.
 As of 2020, 16,500 Russian nationals lived in Switzerland.
 There are 70,000 Russian speakers in Switzerland (2022).